RAWrobotics/Orion5/README.md

-# Orion5
+# Orion5 Robotic Arm

+### Orion5 User Manual available here: https://goo.gl/h3i2br

 ## MATLAB Library
 Libraries directory contains `Orion5.m`, this MATLAB library interfaces with a Python server that will need to be launched before using the MATLAB library.
+1. Ensure your machine has python3.6 installed.
-1. Install dependencies for Python server using `pip3 install pyserial`.
+2. Install dependencies for Python server using `pip3 install pyserial`.
-2. Launch the Python server using `python3 Orion5_Server.py`.
+3. Launch the Python server using `python3 Orion5_Server.py`.
-3. Now when the `Orion5.m` class is used in MATLAB it will interface with Python.
+4. Now when the `Orion5.m` class is used in MATLAB it will interface with Python.

 ### Basic Usage
 The library pings the Python server every second if no other library functions are being called, this is like a watchdog timer, if Python server doesn't hear anything for 5 seconds, it will return to waiting for a new connection.